Discovering Affordable Neighborhoods in Denver for First-Time Buyers

 Why it works for first-timers: Transit, trails, and proximity.
 You’ll find modest single-family homes, duplexes, and small multi-family buildings that can pencil for house hacking or future rental potential.

-How to feel it: Ride the W Line for a station to station scouting trip.
+How to feel it: Ride the W Line for a station-to-station scouting trip.
 Hop off, grab a coffee or taco, and walk a mile radius around each stop.
-Note which blocks have fresh paint, new fences, and active stoops, those micro-signals matter.
+Note which blocks have fresh paint, new fences, and active stoops; those micro-signals matter.

 Athmar Park